awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sns-subscription.md

 `Region`  <a name="cfn-sns-subscription-region"></a>
 For cross\-region subscriptions, the region in which the topic resides\.
+If no region is specified, CloudFormation uses the region of the caller as the default\.
+If you perform an update operation that only updates the `Region` property of a `AWS::SNS::Subscription` resource, that operation will fail unless you are either:
++ Updating the `Region` from `NULL` to the caller region\.
++ Updating the `Region` from the caller region to `NULL`\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)